Alejogb1/job-board/blog-data/how-can-i-list-modx-articles-sharing-a-common-tag.md

 id: "how-can-i-list-modx-articles-sharing-a-common-tag"
 ---

-Let's dive straight into this, shall we?
+Let's dive straight into this?
 I recall a particularly tricky project back in 2017.
 We were building a knowledge base for a medical device company using MODX Revolution, and they absolutely needed a robust way to filter articles by topic – essentially, tags.
-It was surprisingly complex to get it just *right*, avoiding performance bottlenecks and maintaining a clean user experience.
+It was surprisingly complex to get it just _right_, avoiding performance bottlenecks and maintaining a clean user experience.
 Listing articles by a common tag in MODX, while seemingly straightforward, actually requires a thoughtful approach to get it working effectively, especially when you start dealing with larger datasets.

 The core challenge here is efficiently querying the MODX database, given that relationships between resources (articles) and tags aren't natively stored in a direct manner.
 Instead, tags are usually managed through a third-party extra or custom implementation.
 Let's assume, for the sake of clarity, that you're using a common approach: a custom template variable (TV) to store the comma-separated list of tags for each article.
 While not the most elegant solution – dedicated tagging extras like TagLister or more recent ones, which I'll recommend later, offer better performance and management features – it's quite often encountered, so we'll begin there.